ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 'ndless_resources.tns' from the calcbin/ directory of Ndless to any directory of the calculator.
 The two documents must be in the same directory.

+Unplug the calculator from the computer (it may be required for some configurations).

 Open 'ndless_installer' from the Documents screen of the calculator and wait a few seconds.
 Now: